skyss0fly/BedrockEssentials/README.md

 ## Players
 To use BedrockEssentials, simply type **/BedrockEssentials** or **/Essentials**.
 # Donating
 Your donations help us continue working in this plugin.
-You can support us through Github Sponsors, Paypal, or Patreon
+You can support us through Paypal
 # Contribute
 Contribute to the development of BedrockEssentials by suggesting new features, reporting bugs, or submitting code improvements.
 Your contributions are valuable to us